-FOR THE YEAR ENDED DECEMBER 31 2011
+For the year ended December 31,

+Thousands of U.S. dollars 2011

 Audit Fees 5,398

 Audit-Related Fees 99

 Tax Fees 151

 All Other Fees 4

 Total 5,652

 Audit Fees

 Audit fees were paid for professional services rendered by the auditors for the audit of the consolidated financial statements and internal control over financial reporting of the Company, the statutory financial statements of the Company and its subsidiaries, and any other audit services required for the SEC or other regulatory filings.